thinkle-iacs/think-js/functions.md

 Glossary
 -------------------------------

-argument
+---
+**argument**

-:    A value provided to a function when the function is called.
+A value provided to a function when the function is called.
 This value
     is assigned to the corresponding parameter in the function.
 The argument can be the result of an expression which may involve operators, operands and calls to other fruitful functions.

-body
+---
+**body**

-:    The second part of a compound statement.
+The second part of a compound statement.
 The body consists of a
     sequence of statements all indented the same amount from the beginning of the header.
 The standard amount of indentation used within the Python community is 4 spaces.

-compound statement
+---
+**compound statement**

-:    A statement that consists of two parts:
+A statement that consists of two parts:

     1. header - which begins with a keyword determining the statement type, and ends with a colon.